 Urban Yoga Foundation - A non-profit organization that utilizes yoga and other holistic approaches to promote health.
 Some of their classes are free; see the Upcoming Events section for dates and locations.

-Harlem Yoga Studio - A studio in Harlem that offers community classes for adult yoga, prenatal yoga, and yoga in Spanish (suggested $6 donation).
+Harlem Yoga Studio - A studio in Harlem that offers donation-based community classes ($8 suggested).
+They also offer trauma-informed yoga classes.
 Check out the website for the address, class schedule, and other information, including their community partnerships and workshops.

-The Iyengar Yoga Association of Greater New York - Free classes offered to people with HIV (Fridays from 12-1:30pm at the Manhattan studio, and Mondays from 2-3:30pm at the Brooklyn studio) and another to Veterans (Saturdays from 12-1:30pm at the Manhattan studio).
-See website for further details and studio location.
+The Iyengar Yoga Association of Greater New York - Free classes offered to people with HIV and breast cancer survivors.
+See the website for schedule and location information.

 Free Online Yoga Videos